 Search Engine Optimization (SEO)

-While the Thrive products are pretty lightweight and well-optimized for mobile, they do a few things that don’t help with SEO.
+While Thrive’s solutions are pretty lightweight and well-optimized for mobile, they do a few things that don’t help with SEO.

 Additionally, Thrive loads external fonts via @import statements, which is also not compatible with speed optimization plugins that could otherwise load fonts asynchronously.

-To use any of the Thrive products, you have to pay an annual membership fee.
+To use any of the Thrive products, you have to purchase a subscription to the Thrive Suite.
 While I appreciate free stuff, I’m happy to pay for a premium product that is under active development.

-The complete suite of Thrive products costs $19 per month if paid annually, and it includes all of the plugins and themes that you can use on up to 25 webpages.
+The complete suite of Thrive products costs $228 per year (if paid annually) or $90 per quarter, and it includes all of the plugins and themes for use on up to 25 webpages.
 That’s a pretty good deal, in my opinion.

 I started the migration by installing Thrive Themes on my staging site and tweaking everything to my liking.
 I run a relatively simple blog with merely a dozen or so pages that I had to update or redesign.